Kevin-Pong/Rally-Segmentation/TrackNet/Readme.md

 ## Introduction
-The implematation method is based on the predict result of TrackNet.<br> -If number of frame that ball is visible in prediction > threshold in next fixed amount of frames, I regard it as the start of the rally. <br>
+The implematation method is based on the predict result of TrackNet.<br>
+- If number of frame that ball is visible in prediction > threshold in next fixed amount of frames, I regard it as the start of the rally. <br>
--Similarily, if number of frame that ball is invisible in prediction > threshold in next fixed amount of frames, I regard it as the end of the rally.
+- Similarily, if number of frame that ball is invisible in prediction > threshold in next fixed amount of frames, I regard it as the end of the rally.

 ## Install
 Here are some packages the program needs.
 Please do the following command before you run the program.